14 Day USA West Coast Road Trip: California, Nevada & Arizona Itinerary

 We didn’t see much of Santa Cruz as we only stopped here for lunch.
 But, this is a good stopover to stretch your legs before driving to the airport.

-- How many days should I plan for a USA West Coast road trip?
+How many days should I plan for a USA West Coast road trip?

 If you’re planning the same route as on this blog post, then I recommend 3 weeks.
-We did it in 2 weeks only because we were time constraint. - Should I book camping or look for an alternative accommodation in Yosemite National Park?
+We did it in 2 weeks only because we were time constraint.

 Yosemite has a total of 13 campgrounds you must reserve between April and October.
 This being said, it’s quite difficult to obtain a spot.
-Some other alternatives are lodges or looking at accommodations outside the national park, such as in Mariposa. - Is it better to start from another city for this USA West Coast itinerary?
+Some other alternatives are lodges or looking at accommodations outside the national park, such as in Mariposa.

-If you’re flying internationally, you can start your trip from San Francisco, L.A., or Las Vegas.
+If you’re flying internationally, you can start your trip from San Francisco, Los Angeles or Las Vegas.
 In fact, we chose to avoid arriving at Yosemite on a weekend, so we made it one of our first stops.
-However, feel free to begin your itinerary from other cities if you find cheaper flight options! - What should I know before traveling to California?
+But, feel free to begin your itinerary from other cities if you find cheaper flights!

 California has several microclimates, creating distinct differences between regions.
 For example, San Francisco is rather temperate and cool while Los Angeles is warmer.
 This is due to the influence of ocean and wind currents, mountain ranges, elevation, as well as the proximity to the Pacific Ocean.
 Therefore, make sure you pack a jacket with you at any time of the year.